Singularity resolution in gravitational collapse: Exact solution: Eternally collapsing cloud

 Both the vacuum states are allowed to exist with equal probability.
 One can see that at $T>T_c$, the lowest energy state is symmetric with respect to $\phi \longleftrightarrow -\phi$ reflection.
 However, at $T<T_c$, choosing any one of the ground states as the lowest energy state, we see that the symmetry $\phi \longleftrightarrow -\phi$ is not respected any more.

-We can get a differential equation by using Eq.(\ref{V}), and its derivative with respect to $\phi$, and substituting in the differential Eq.(\ref{dephi}).
-Then, we can, in principle, get the solution, an expression of $\phi$ in terms of $a$, which corresponds to the potential in Eq.(\ref{V}).
-However, the problem with this approach is that the differential Eq.(\ref{dephi}) is non-linear and is not easy to solve analytically.
+Now, as far as solving the Einstein's field equations are considered, we can, in principle, get the complete solution by solving the differential Eq.(\ref{dephi}) for the particular potential (\ref{V}).
+This will give us the functional form of the scalar field $\phi$ in terms of the scale factor.
+Once $\phi(a)$ is obtained, we can get $\rho(a)$ from Eq.(\ref{rhofinal}), $p(a)$ from Eq.(\ref{rhop3}), and $a(t)$ from Eq.(\ref{adot}), thereby, solving the field equations completely.
+However, the problem with this particular approach is that the differential Eq.(\ref{dephi}) thus obtained, is non-linear and is not easy to solve analytically.
 We, therefore, don't proceed with this approach.
 Instead, we carefully choose the density configuration as a function of the scale factor such that the underlying potential turns out to be of the form in Eq.(\ref{V}).
 This can be done due to one degree of freedom available to us.

-However, choosing a particular density configuration so as to ensure that the scalar field follows the ``Higgs like" potential is a hit and trial method.
+However, choosing a particular density configuration so as to ensure that the scalar field follows the ``Higgs like" potential (Eq.(\ref{V})) is a hit and trial method.
 It is obviously not practical to try each and every possible kind of density configuration and see if the corresponding underlying potential of the scalar field is the one that we desire.
 The following theorem, however, helps us to choose a suitable density profile that can lead to a desirable potential.

-\textbf{Theorem}: In a collapsing homogeneous scalar field, if $\rho(a)$ is an algebraic function, then either $V(\phi)$ is a transcendental function, or
+It states: In a gravitational collapse involving homogeneous scalar field $\phi(a)$ governed by FLRW spacetime, if $\rho(a)$ is an algebraic function, then either $V(\phi)$ is a transcendental function, or

 (If (\ref{Vorderalpha}) is true, then $V(\phi)$ can be algebraic or transcendental.)